vuckoviic/vuckoviic/README.md

 - 👋 Hi, I’m @vuckoviic
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning basics HTML and CSS
+- 🌱 I’m currently learning basics of HTML and CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...